Southside Mental Health Survey

 Fighting for the mental health of the Bayside

-In June of this year, I unveiled my plan to secure more mental health services for the Bayside.
+I have unveiled my plan to secure more mental health services for the Bayside.

 I’m fighting for these services in our community and for them to be convenient, affordable and without locals having to travel lengthy distances to access them.